AMEST/Skidbladnir/src/Modules/Skidbladnir.Modules/README.md

 5. Registering the background job launch service
 6. Registration of the list of modules in DI.

+### Abstraction

+There are several types of modules:
+1. The usual module `Module`.
+Allows you to register and configure all dependent services based on the dependency tree.
+1. Module with background work `RunnubleModule`.
+Extension of a regular module with support for starting and stopping background work in modules.

+Module composition:
+1. `Type [] DependsModules` - Field of the list of dependencies, which will be recursively collected into one list and all dependencies are configured
+1. ` ModulesConfiguration Configuration` - The field containing the configuration storage object.
+Allows you to get and change settings in the repository of a modular system to change the behavior of modules
+1. `Configure (IServiceCollection services) `- Method in which dependencies are registered
+**Expansion of the composition by the background module:**
+1. `StartAsync (IServiceProvider provider, CancellationToken cancellationToken) `- The method that starts the background work of the module
+2. ` StopAsync (CancellationToken cancellationToken) `- The method that stops the background work of the module

 ### Install
 For use you needed install packages:
 ```